yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/javascript-primer.md

 ## JavaScript Array

- In JavaScript, declare array like this:
+ In JavaScript, declare an array like this:

 ```js
 a = [123, 456, 789];